Saeris/guide-to-japanese/src/content/learn/grammar/writing-system/overview.md

 ---
-title: Writing System Chapter Overview
+title: Overview
+chapterNumber: 2
 chapter: The Writing System
-part: 0
+part: 1
 ---

 ## The Scripts